lunias/ethanaa-vuepress/docs/blog/i-♥-keyboards/README.md

 allows your mouse to sit in a much more ergonomic position on your desk.

 ### My HHKB Pro 2

+*Don't look too close at the dust, grime, and hair stuck to this one.
+It's much more noticable in the pictures than it is in person.
+Still needs a good cleaning though :shower:*

 ![My HHKB Pro 2](./img/KB_-4.jpg)